Appointment Committee

 Member

-Brandon’s previous roles in his 20+ year career in financial services include launching the Vitality Invest proposition and being responsible for HSBC UK’s regulated financial advice proposition and conduct risk management for wealth management products.
-He has also worked as an asset management Technical Specialist at the FSA (now the FCA), as an Investment Banker and Portfolio Manager at Morgan Stanley and in investment consulting at Watson Wyatt (now Willis Towers Watson).
+Brandon’s previous roles in his 23+ years in financial services include launching the Vitality Invest proposition and being responsible for HSBC UK’s regulated financial advice proposition and conduct risk management for wealth management products.
+He has also worked as an asset management Technical Specialist at the UK’s Financial Services Authority (FSA), as an Investment Banker and Portfolio Manager at Morgan Stanley and in investment consulting at Watson Wyatt.
+He brings experience as senior manager and non-executive director at firms regulated by the Financial Conduct Authority (FCA), The Pensions Regulator (TPR) and the Gibraltar Financial Services Commission (GFSC).

 Brandon has also been a Trustee and Non-Executive Director of a charity which helps unemployed people build confidence and skills to find work and of a hospital school for young people with severe eating disorders.